Last updated on .

 Bell tower

-A bridge from Parque de los Poetas, Paseo Bolívar, leads over the Río Cali to Parque de La Retreta.
-This French-style park contains a few monuments as well as a Neoclassical pavilion that stood in the center of Plaza de Cayzedo until 1936.
-The pleasant park is a great place to try a cholado or lulada.
+Paseo Bolívar, a bridge from Parque de los Poetas, crosses the Río Cali and leads to Parque Simón Bolívar.
+Also called Parque de La Retreta, this French-style park features a few monuments and a Neoclassical pavilion that originally stood in the center of Plaza de Cayzedo until 1936.
+It’s a pleasant spot to relax — and a great place to try a cholado or lulada.

 Río Cali in Cali, Colombia